-Drägerwerk KGaA holds the cleaner structural position, with the lead spread across profitability and growth.
-Koninklijke Philips does not offset that deficit through any equally strong structural edge elsewhere.
+Drägerwerk KGaA holds the cleaner structural position, with the lead spread across profitability and valuation.
+Koninklijke Philips still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Drägerwerk KGaA is in better shape — its trend is intact while Koninklijke Philips's trend has broken down.
 That puts structure and market broadly in agreement — Drägerwerk KGaA's lead looks more confirmed than conflicted.

-The clearest separation starts in profitability, but growth adds another real layer to the result.
-The overall score gap is 43 points in favour of Drägerwerk AG & Co.
-KGaA.
+The clearest separation starts in profitability, but valuation adds another real layer to the result.
+Drägerwerk AG & Co.
+KGaA leads by 20 points on the overall comparison score.

 Both operate in: Medical Devices